 - Call the Police: Every car accident should be reported, and if the accident was major or caused damage, a police officer should prepare a report at the scene of the accident.
 The officer should take your account of the accident.

 - Gather Important Information and Evidence from the Scene: The best time to start gathering evidence is at the scene.
-Much of the evidence you will need should you choose to file personal injury or property damage claim will be more difficult or even impossible to gather at a later time.
+Much of the evidence you will need should you choose to file Long Island personal injury attorney or property damage claim will be more difficult or even impossible to gather at a later time.
 Be sure to get information from anyone else involved in the accident, including contact and insurance information, and identifying information on the other vehicles involved.
 If any witnesses were present and saw what happened, get their contact information as well.
 Take photographs of any injuries you sustained, of the scene of the accident and damage to any vehicles.

 Taking these simple steps will help you better handle the aftermath of the accident.
 But in addition to being sure that you are doing the right things, there are several mistakes you should avoid making after a car accident.